SeldonIO/seldon-core/kafka/strimzi/README.md

 # Kafka Integration

 Seldon Core v2 requires Kafka to implement data-centric inference Pipelines.
-To install Kafka for testing purposed in your k8s cluster, we higlight different options:
+To install Kafka for testing purposed in your k8s cluster, we highlight different options:
 ## Helm

 The installation of a Kafka cluster requires the Strimzi Kafka operator installed in the same namespace.